 Refuse Opportunities That Require Too Much of Your Time

 It’s okay to say “no”.
 You can’t handle every activity and you can’t attend every single meeting that you’d like to.
 You’ll end up overworked and stressed.
 Based on your priorities, decide which meetings and tasks you are required to complete and which ones you can pass on or delegate to another person.

 Remember at home, if your children are old enough, start training them to help with chores and tasks that take up too much of your time.

 When you decide which opportunities to accept or decline, consider which ones will give you the most benefit either personally and professionally.
-Sometimes there might be something you’re interested in, but it’s not conducive to a good time management schedule.
+Sometimes there might be something you’re interested in, but it’s not fit into a good time management schedule.
 That means you have to pass.

 Get Plenty of Rest